While Livestream Studio maintains a generally consistent layout, there are a few ways you can customize the interface to best fit your needs.

 For example, if you need to monitor audio and media playback at the same time, drag the media bin tab(s) to the right column so you can see both the audio mixer and the media player simultaneously.

-If you are using a limited number of additional elements or simply wish to not have two separate columns, go to Settings: Project Format.
+If you are using a limited number of additional elements or simply wish to not have two separate columns, select the gearwheel button in the upper right corner to go to the Settings: Project Format menu.
 Under the Tabs Configuration setting, select Flat.